jamesdschmidt/exercises-for-programmers/52-creating-your-own-time-service/README.md

 # Exercise 52 Creating Your Own Time Service

 An HTTP service that serves the current time in UTC.
-Also a CLI client that shows that time in the current time zone.
+Also a CLI client that shows that UTC time.

 ## Time-Service